signalfx/splunk-otel-go/CONTRIBUTING.md

 You can send feedback about Splunk Observability docs by clicking the "Feedback" button on any of our documentation pages on the official docs site.

-The repository's "unoffical" documentation is kept under [docs](./docs) directory.
+The repository's "unofficial" documentation is kept under [docs](./docs) directory.

 ## Finding contributions to work on